 neal's book project extends from her dissertation, "Who Taught You to Think (Like That): Benjamin Patterson's Conceptual Aesthetic," which historicizes the artist's persistent practice of deconstructing sociocultural perceptions and frames his unconventional approach through Patterson's cultivation of an autodidactic arts pedagogy.

 She is an Assistant Professor in the History of Art Department at the University of Michigan.
-Prior to her arrival, neal lectured at Spelman College and Georgia State University in her hometown of Atlanta, and presently works as a consultant to the Estate of Benjamin Patterson in Hamburg.
+Prior to her arrival, neal lectured at Spelman College and Georgia State University in her hometown, Atlanta, and presently works as a consultant to the Estate of Benjamin Patterson in Hamburg.

 neal is the author of Performance Works within the State of Benjamin Patterson: A Catalogue Raisonné Volume I, a text itemizing works and related materials in-situ from the artist's archive in Hamburg for future study by researchers, enthusiasts, and the public.